002A/ixora.io/projects/colorblindness/color-blindness-simulation-research.rst

   s_{c}
   \end{bmatrix}

 Instead of setting :math:`l_{c}=0`, we will make it a function of :math:`m_{c}` and :math:`s_{c}`.
-We will solve for :math:`a` and :math:`b` under the constraint that the colors white and pure blue need to stay the same.
+We will solve for :math:`a` and :math:`b` under the constraint that the colors white and blue need to stay the same.
 Referring to the spectral sensitivity chart at the top of this page, it seems reasonable to make the assumption that a Protanope's missing L cones will not impact their ability to see the color blue.

 The choice to use blue is not arbitrary.
 It makes sense that we need to pick a color that is far away from the peak of the L cone response curve on the spectral sensitivity chart, but why not purple, which is to the left of blue?

 To answer this question, you must first understand what color is being represented at that end of the chart.
 Recall that purple is not a `spectral color <https://en.wikipedia.org/wiki/Rainbow#Number_of_colours_in_spectrum_or_rainbow>`_, but violet is.
 So the color being represented there is actually violet.
 But `violet <https://en.wikipedia.org/wiki/Shades_of_violet#Variations_of_spectral_violet>`_ is outside the color gamut of the `standard RGB color space <https://en.wikipedia.org/wiki/SRGB>`_, and therefore cannot be accurately portrayed by your computer screen or encoded into the image you see on this page.
 The best approximation for the color to put there is `purple <https://en.wikipedia.org/wiki/Shades_of_purple>`_, and if you analyze those pixels in your favorite image editor, you will see that those pixels are in fact purple.
 This might seem a bit confusing at first, but it will make more sense once you understand that no computer monitor or color printer can represent the full range of colors visible to humans.
 It also means that images like `this one <https://en.wikipedia.org/wiki/SRGB#/media/File:Cie_Chart_with_sRGB_gamut_by_spigget.png>`_ are a little bit hand-wavy in that none of the colors outside the sRGB triangle are actually represented correctly.

-Purple is a combination of red and blue, and since it contains red, it cannot be used.
+Purple is a combination of red and blue, and since it contains red, it can't be used here.
 Violet would be a good choice but we can't actually specify it in sRGB space, so it can't be used.
 Since we can only use colors that can be represented in the standard RGB color space, the blue primary color is the best choice.

 The blue primary values in Linear RGB space are :math:`r_{b}=g_{b}=0` and :math:`b_{b}=1`.
 This must be converted to the LMS color space: